-Fundamentals of Programmable Logic Controllers - Click HERE
+Fundamentals of Programmable Logic Controllers - Click HERE this is a playlist

 4.)
 Once your purchased resources have arrived and you have loaded the software on your computer, you are ready to begin the exercises, the lab projects in the manual/s that you have purchased.
 Click on the links below specific the hardware/software platform that you are working with.

-MicroLogix Controllers with MicroStarter
+MicroLogix Controllers with MicroStarter this is a playlist

-Micro800 Controllers with Connected Components Workbench
+Micro800 Controllers with Connected Components Workbench this is a playlist

-Compact/ControlLogix with RSLogix/Studio5000 or LogixDesigner
+Compact/ControlLogix with RSLogix/Studio5000 or LogixDesigner this is a playlist

-Compact/ControlLogix5000 Advanced Subjects
+Compact/ControlLogix5000 Advanced Subjects this is a playlist

 The following is miscellaneous information that is worthy of consideration.